ryancj14/ryancj14/_pages/log.md

   * Finalized symbiflow-examples formatters pull request ([PR #147](https://github.com/SymbiFlow/symbiflow-examples/pull/147))
   * Worked on fpga-interchange-tests and symbiflow-arch-defs pull requests
 * **Wednesday**:
-  * Wednesday General Meeting and Presentations
+  * Wednesday General Meeting (on The Research Enterprise) and Presentations
   * Wednesday Broader Impact Meeting and Followup
   * Wednesday Bootcamp Meeting and Followup on Python Environments
   * Additions to website notes and pages related to Broader Impact